FooBarShebang/math_extra_lib/Documentation/Tests/TE003_vectors_matrices.md

 * Calculation of the trace (sum of the main diagonal elements) of the matrix
 * Calculation of the determinant of the matrix.
 * Calculation of the multiplication inverse matrix.
 If it does not exist (singular matrix, determinant is zero), no exception should be raised, but the meaningful value of None should be returned.
-* Calculation of the LUP-decomposition of the matrix, for the singular matrix one or more diagonal elements in the upper-diagonal matrix are zeroes.
+* Calculation of the LUP-decomposition of the matrix, for the singular matrix one or more diagonal elements in the upper-triangular matrix are zeroes.
-* Calculation of the LUDP-decomposition of the matrix, for the singular matrix one of more diafonal elements in the diagonal matrix are zeros.
+* Calculation of the LUDP-decomposition of the matrix, for the singular matrix one of more diagonal elements in the diagonal matrix are zeros.
-* Calculation of all real eigen values and the respective eigen vectors bound to thise eigen values as a dictionary real -> column vector.
+* Calculation of all real eigen values and the respective eigen vectors bound to these eigen values as a dictionary real -> column vector.
 If all eigen values are complex / imaginary numbers, the returned value is None instead of a dictionary, no exceptions are raised.

 **Test steps:** Step by step instructions on how to perform the test